NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

     \- Extract BERT embeddings for each chunk in the all chunks database (``train.hdf5``) and add them to the trained Faiss index.

-The main output of this stage are:
+The main output of this stage is:

 * ``/index/<RETRO_INDEX_TYPE>/<RETRO_INDEX_STR>/added.faissindex``: the trained index, with all chunks in the database added to it

 Query Pretraining Neighbors
 ###########################

-For training RETRO, to speed up the Retro pretraining process, we will pre-retrieve neighbors for all training samples instead of retrieving them on-the-fly.
+To speed up the RETRO pretraining process, you pre-retrieve neighbors for all training samples instead of retrieving them on-the-fly.
 In this stage, the pretraining datasets are processed to find and save k-nearest neighbors for each chunk in each sample.
 The neighbors are saved to disk and labeled with unique properties to ensure they match the pretraining configuration.
 Query-time hyperparameters can be tuned to improve the quality of the neighbors.

-The main output of this stage are:
+The main output of this stage is:

 * ``train_<UNIQUE_HASH>``: directory containing retrieved neighbors for all training samples.
 * ``valid_<UNIQUE_HASH>``: directory containing retrieved neighbors for all validating samples.